NgDKhanh/KR_C_Problems/README.md

 # KR_C_Problems
-My answers to problems in "The C programming language 2nd" book
+My answers to problems in "The C programming language 2nd edtion" book